goadesign/pulse/README.md

-# Ponos
+# Pulse

-Ponos consists of a set of packages that enable event driven distributed architectures at scale.
+Pulse consists of a set of packages that enable event driven distributed architectures at scale.
 Each package is designed to be used independently but they can also be combined to implement more complex architectures.